cran/psycModel/README.md

 5. Support polynomial regression
 6. Support outputting table to MS word (don't know how to implement yet)

-A more exhaustive list is avaliable [here](https://github.com/jasonmoy28/psycModel/issues/3).
-If you have feature request, please feel free to let me know by writing a new GitHub issue.
+*Note:* A more exhaustive list is available [here](https://github.com/jasonmoy28/psycModel/issues/3).
+If you have any feature request, please feel free to let me know by writing a new GitHub issue.

+## Disclaimer:
+The current release is the [alpha version](https://en.wikipedia.org/wiki/Software_release_life_cycle#Alpha) of the package since I plan to add more features and support more models in the future (read more about planned updates [here](https://github.com/jasonmoy28/psycModel/issues/3)).
+If you are interested in help building this package, please feel free to submit a [pull request](https://github.com/jasonmoy28/psycModel/pulls) / [GitHub issue](https://github.com/jasonmoy28/psycModel/issues).
+Although I tried my best to fix any bugs, the package is not guarantee to be bug-free.
+If you find any bugs, please submit them in the [GitHub issue](https://github.com/jasonmoy28/psycModel/issues).
+Although the package is depended on reliable R packages for all statistical analysis, I still encourage validating the output of this package with another statistical software (e.g., SPSS, MPlus, Python).
+This package is licensed under the [GPLv3 liscense](https://www.gnu.org/licenses/gpl-3.0.en.html).
+You may use, re-distribute, and modified the package.
+Additionally, this package does provide any kind of warranty, either expressed or implied based on the GPLv3 liscense.
+Finally, you should expect many changes that are not backward compatible until the package's first major release (i.e., v1.0.0).

+## Acknowledgement
+This package was built by standing on the shoulders of giants with special thanks to researchers and developers of [`lavaan`](https://lavaan.ugent.be/), [`lme4`](https://github.com/lme4/lme4), [`lmerTest`](https://github.com/runehaubo/lmerTestR), [`nlme`](https://cran.r-project.org/package=nlme), [`performance`](https://easystats.github.io/performance/), [`parameters`](https://easystats.github.io/parameters/), [`psych`](https://personality-project.org/r/psych/), and of course, all of the [`tidyverse`](https://tidyverse.tidyverse.org/) packages.
+I hope this package can help someone in the same way that these packages has helped me.

+## Code of Conduct
+Please note that the psycModel project is released with a [Contributor Code of Conduct](https://jasonmoy28.github.io/psycModel//CODE_OF_CONDUCT.html).
+By contributing to this project, you agree to abide by its terms.